How to Write a Blog (or: What I Learned By Doing It)

 The questions you need to answer before you write anything

 Before the first post, I had to sit with a few questions that felt trivially obvious but turned out not to be.
 Why am I doing this?
 Who is it for?
-What would success look like, and what would failure look like to me?
+What would success look like, and, less comfortably, what would failure look like?

 On success and failure: I do not measure success in page views.
-Or, I try not to.
 I measure it in whether the post says something I could not have said without the discipline of writing it, and whether I am willing to have my name on it in ten years.
 Failure, by that standard, is publishing something I do not believe or padding a post to a length it does not earn.
-Those criteria are entirely within my control, which is another way of saying that my success criteria do not depend on the internet (as a whole) agreeing with me.
-The internet will not always agree with you, trust me on that.
-Page views do give a little boost to my mood, but I'm usually pleased to find 10-15 people reading a post I published the day before.
-I have had a blog or two go minorly viral, which is fine, but other than the immediate "Huh, neat" and hearing some feedback, it's provided me less dopamine than I thought it might, and less than just cranking out my next post.
+Those criteria are entirely within my control, which is another way of saying that my success criteria do not depend on the internet agreeing with me.

 A quiet landscape